sayanee/atom-background-pic/README.md

 ## Quick start

-1. Install package `apm atom-background-pic`
+1. Install package `apm install atom-background-pic`
 - Toggle it on with `cntl + opt + o`
 - Close all editors to view a new Flickr image everyday